TIMELINES FOR PRIVATE SPONSORSHIP:

 Each country has a slightly unique process, and follows its own schedule.
 According to an online workshop with Canadian immigration, hosted by RSTP in February 2021, the wait times listed on the typical wait times website are an indication of what 80% of refugees experienced in the past 6 months.
 And times change, as Canadian immigration clears the backlog of old cases, or gets a wave of new cases.

 The good news is, you'll get an email to indicate each new stage of the process.
 And both the sponsors and the refugee will get that email.
 So there's not really much point in obsessively checking the 'Check application status' website (once you have your G number) to see if there's any update.
+There's also an immigration website where you can check the status of your application - or add new forms.
+There's also a phone number where you can make enquiries: 613-321-4243.
+But try not to abuse it with questions you can find through an online search - or by reading this guide.

 With all that said, let's consider a typical timeline.